 Do I need a licence to run an HMO in Gibraltar?

 Yes.
 Gibraltar requires landlords to licence all HMO properties through the Government's Housing Department.
 Operating without a licence is a criminal offence.
-The licence sets standards for fire safety, room sizes, facilities, and management.
+The licence sets standards for fire safety, room sizes, facilities, and management obligations.
 Apply before tenants move in.
+The Renters' Rights Bill 2025 proposes fines up to £40,000 for non-compliance, underscoring how seriously the territory treats HMO regulation.

 Can I convert a Gibraltar leasehold flat into an HMO?

 Possibly, but you must check your lease first.
-Many Gibraltar leasehold properties have restrictions on subletting, number of occupants, or change of use.
+Many Gibraltar leasehold properties contain restrictions on subletting, number of occupants, or change of use.
 The Gibraltar Government as freeholder can enforce these terms.
 Get your lease reviewed by a Gibraltar solicitor before purchasing with HMO intentions.
+Hassans, Triay Lawyers, and Charles Gomez & Co all handle Gibraltar landlord and tenant matters.

 Are HMOs profitable in Gibraltar?

 They can be.
 HMOs typically achieve higher gross yields than single-let properties in Gibraltar because of the per-room rental structure.
-The trade-off is higher management costs and compliance obligations.
-The demand from frontier workers and young professionals is strong and structural.
+Standard Gibraltar buy-to-let gross yields run at around 3.5 to 4.5% (as of May 2026).
+A well-run HMO in the right location can improve on that.
+The trade-off is higher management costs and stricter compliance obligations under the Housing Department licence.

 What fire safety is required for a Gibraltar HMO?

-Gibraltar HMO fire safety requirements include smoke detectors on each floor, fire doors to bedrooms and common areas, clearly marked escape routes, and compliance with the territory's fire regulations.
+Gibraltar HMO fire safety requirements include smoke detectors on each floor, fire doors to bedrooms and common areas, and clearly marked escape routes compliant with Gibraltar fire regulations.
 A fire risk assessment carried out by a competent person is advisable before applying for the licence.
+The Fire and Rescue Service is the relevant authority for fire compliance in the territory.